-Fall Semester Spring Semester August 1 December 1
+Fall Semester August 1 Spring Semester December 1

 At the discretion of the department, applications will continue to be reviewed after the deadline on a space-available basis.
-This program is not available for international students.
+This option is not available for international students.

 It is the responsibility of the applicant to ensure that a completed application and all supplemental materials are received by the application deadline.
 Supplemental materials, once received, become the property of Loyola University Maryland and cannot be returned.